17 Tips For Creating A Must-Read Church Newsletter

 If you don’t have a digital version, now’s the time to start.
 If you’re trying to expand your reach or even just appeal to younger members, you need to create a digital church newsletter.

 This can be strictly email-based or available on your church website too.
 Many churches ask that site visitors sign up for the newsletter.
-This is why it’s important to have more than just church-specific news in your newsletter.
+This is why having more than just church-specific news in your newsletter is important.

 Of course, you shouldn’t ditch your print version.
 Some of your members may not even have access to the Internet or understand how email works and that’s fine.
 A print and digital version allow you to interact with all your members.